GRB 180418A: A possibly-short GRB with a wide-angle outflow in a faint host galaxy: X-ray Afterglow Comparison

 In the following section, we compare the X-ray afterglow behavior of GRB\,180418A to the {\it Swift} short and long GRB populations, by performing a systematic comparison of their 0.3-10~keV \textit{Swift}/XRT luminosities ($L_{\rm X}$) and temporal behavior.
 We obtain the XRT flux light curves \citep{Evans2007,Evans2009} for the GRBs with known redshifts, resulting in 37 short GRBs and 350 long GRBs.
 We also include the late-time ($\log(\delta t_{\rm rest} / {\rm s}) \gtrsim 5$) \textit{Chandra} and \textit{XMM-Newton} data in the light curves if available, i.e. for GRBs 051221A \citep{Burrows2006}, 120804A \citep{Berger2013}, 150101B \citep{Fong2016}.
 We calculate the $L_{\rm X}$ and rest-frame times ($t_{\rm rest}$) for each GRB, and plot the light curves in Figure~\ref{fig:180418a_LumVsTime} (\textit{left}).
 To compare the X-ray afterglow behavior of GRB\,180418A with the short and long GRB populations, we calculate the characteristic median and 1$\sigma$ dispersion values for both populations: $\log(L_{\rm X, short} / {\rm erg\,s^{-1}})=45.18^{+0.51}_{-0.21}$ and $\log(L_{\rm X, long} / {\rm erg\,s^{-1}})=47.14^{+0.84}_{-0.63}$ at $\log(\delta t_{\rm rest} /{\rm s}) \approx 4$, and $\log(L_{\rm X, short} / {\rm erg\,s^{-1}})=42.60^{+0.41}_{-0.42}$ and $\log(L_{\rm X, long} / {\rm erg\,s^{-1}})=43.90^{+0.70}_{-0.69}$ at $\log(\delta t_{\rm rest} /{\rm s}) \approx 6$.

 Assuming a redshift of $z=1$ for \grb, we find that the X-ray afterglow luminosity at earlier times ($\log(\delta t_{\rm rest} / {\rm s}) \approx 4$) of $\log(L_{\rm X} / {\rm erg\,s^{-1}}) \approx 45.6$, is sub-luminous compared to the majority of long GRBs, falling $2.5\sigma$ below the median $L_{\rm X}$ of this population at this time, but it is just above the short GRB median, and within the $1\sigma$ uncertainty (Figure~\ref{fig:180418a_LumVsTime}).
 On the other hand, at late times ($\log(\delta t_{\rm rest} / {\rm s}) \approx 6$), we find that the X-ray luminosity of GRB\,180418A, $\log(L_{\rm X} / {\rm erg\,s^{-1}}) \approx 43.5$, is within the $1\sigma$ uncertainty region of the long GRB population, almost $2\sigma$ above the median of the X-ray luminosity of short GRBs (Figure~\ref{fig:180418a_LumVsTime}, \textit{right}).
 However, for short GRBs, there exists very sparse information at these late epochs due to their faintness, and in fact the majority of all available information comes from \textit{Chandra} and \textit{XMM-Newton} observations.
-We find similar result at the upper end of our redshift range of $z=1.5$ (Figure~\ref{fig:180418a_LumVsTime}, \textit{right}).
+We find similar result assuming $z=1.5$ (Figure~\ref{fig:180418a_LumVsTime}, \textit{right}).

 It is useful to explore the properties of the subsets of long and short GRBs which exhibit similar X-ray light curve behavior to GRB\,180418A.
 To determine the subsets that track the X-ray afterglow behavior of GRB\,180418A, we select those events with detections within a log-spaced interval of 5\% of the GRB rest-frame $\delta t$ and X-ray luminosity for $\log(\delta t_{\rm rest} / {\rm s}) \leq 5.6$.
 This interval was chosen to represent the temporal behavior probed by \grb, while also optimizing the number of GRBs in each sample which fit this criteria.
 Our criteria are satisfied for 2/37 short GRBs and 103/350 long GRBs.
-At the upper end of our redshift range, $z=1.5$, our criteria are not satisfied for any short GRB.
+If we consider a fiducial value for the redshift of $z=1.5$, our criteria are not satisfied for any short GRB.